-It will be understood that a two-thirds vote of Conference Members voting shall be considered binding upon the Board and Corporation, provided the total vote constitutes at least a Conference quorum.
+It will be understood that a two-thirds (3/3) vote of Conference Members voting shall be considered binding upon the Board and Corporation, provided the total vote constitutes at least a Conference quorum.
 But no such vote shall impair the legal rights of the Board and the service corporation to conduct routine business and make ordinary contracts relating thereto.

-It will be further understood, regardless of the legal prerogatives of the Board that a three-quarters vote of all Conference members may bring about a reorganization of the Board, the corporation, or its structure, or all other service entities including A New Leaf if and when such reorganization is deemed essential.
-Under such a proceeding, the Conference may request resignations, may elect new Trustees/Directors and may make all necessary arrangements regardless of the legal prerogatives of the Board.
+It will be further understood, regardless of the legal prerogatives of the Board that a three-quarters (3⁄4) vote of all Conference members may bring about a reorganization of the Board, the corporation, or its structure, or all other service entities including A New Leaf if and when such reorganization is deemed essential.
+Under such a proceeding, the Conference may request resignations, may elect new Directors/Trustees and may make all necessary arrangements regardless of the legal prerogatives of the Board.

-- 5. Сомрозітіон оf District Service Committees (DSC): District Service Committees may be composed of Group Service Representatives, District Officers, and Subcommittee Chairs who will elect Delegates to the World Service Conference. - 6.
+- 5. Сомрозітіон ог District Service Committees (DSC): District Service Committees may be composed of Group Service Representatives, District Officers, and Subcommittee Chairs who will elect Delegates to the World Service Conference. - 6.
 PURPOSE OF DSC AS IT RELATES TO MAWS: District Service Committees shall convene at least once a year for the election of Delegates to the World Service Conference. - 7.
 METHODS OF ELECTING DELEGATES TO THE WORLD SERVICES CONFERENCE: Delegates shall be elected by the Third Legacy Procedure. - 8.
 TERMS OF OFFICE FOR DELEGATES: A Delegate's term is one year with a two-term maximum of continuous service. - 9.
 THE WORLD SERVICES CONFERENCE: The Conference shall meet yearly.
-Special meetings may be called when necessary.
-In the absence of action by the Conference Body two years in advance determining an in-person location, the Conference shall be hosted by MA World Services and held solely remotely, using a virtual platform, accessible through computers, tablets, and smartphones.
+Additional meetings of the Conference Body may be called when necessary.
+The Conference shall be hosted by MA World Services and held remotely, using a virtual platform, accessible through computers, tablets, smartphones, or other means.
 The Conference may also render advisory opinions at any time by mail, email, virtual meetings, or telephone poll in aid of the Board. - 10. Сомрозітіон, Jurisdiction and Responsibilities of the Board of Directors/Trustees of Marijuana Anonymous World Services: The Board shall meet at the annual World Service Conference.
 The Board is elected by the Corporation Members who are by definition the same as the voting Members of the Conference.